 Continue reading Eshop Authorize.net AIM Integration

-Now that font embedding is supported in all major browsers it has become increasingly common thanks to the bulletproof embedding technique.
+Now that font embedding is supported in all major browsers it has become increasingly common thanks to the bulletproof embedding technique for programmers.
 However embedded fonts can add several milliseconds if not whole seconds and can even block rendering if not done correctly.
 Here you will find how to mitigate the performance implications if not eliminate them completely.

 Continue reading Superfast embedded fonts with @font-face